jdw5/surge-docs/docs/overview/getting-started.md

 Welcome to the **Surge documentation**.

 The project is a boilerplate using Laravel, Vue.js, Inertia.js and TailwindCSS.
 It includes Laravel Jetstream for authentication scaffolding, and uses Radix Vue components for the UI.
+It is an opinionated setup, but is feature-complete and provides options for handling the vast majority of tasks needed in web development.

 ## Installation
 ### Clone repo